NYS District Attorney and Indigent Legal Services Attorney Loan Forgiveness (DALF) Program

 The maximum award is $20,400 or eligible student loan debt, whichever is less.
 Awards are paid in the amount of $3,400 for each annual period of qualified service or the remaining loan indebtedness.
 Any additional payments made to reduce the outstanding balance may cause a reduction in the total amount of the award.
 No payments will be made after the student loan has been paid in full.

 Note: Any loan forgiveness award payment received may have tax implications.
 A 1099 form will be issued by the NYS Office of the State Comptroller reflecting the total loan forgiveness payment received by the recipient for the year.
 Any questions regarding potential tax implications should be directed to a tax professional, the Internal Revenue Service, or the NYS Department of Taxation and Finance.

 Payments are available for up to six years of qualified service.
 The total of absences (including but not limited to vacation days, sick days, and parental leave) may not exceed the equivalent of 42 business days per year.
 Absences in excess of 42 business days per year (including for parental leave, medical leave or academic leave) must be made up by an equivalent extension of the qualified service period.

 How to Apply

-The deadline for the District Attorney and Indigent Legal Services Attorney Loan Forgiveness Program has passed.
+The deadline for the NYS District Attorney and Indigent Legal Services Attorney Loan Forgiveness (DALF) Program has passed.

 The number of awards paid under this Program is limited to available funding.
 A recipient is not guaranteed a payment in each following year, however, priority is given to prior recipients seeking payment.